-Ability to be agile and shift focus in response to policy and national nolitical change pontical cnange Inherent Risk Score Current circumstance Risk Control Residual Risk Score Action Required The significance of the current cost of living crisis and inflation, coupled with the need to repay the COVID bill may impact on government priorities and planning.
+Ability to be agile and shift focus in response to policy and national nolitical change pontica i change Inherent Risk Score Current circumstance Risk Control Residual Risk Score Action Required The significance of the current cost of living crisis and inflation, coupled with the need to repay the COVID bill may impact on government priorities and planning.
 Changes in national politics and the required general election (by Jan 2025), as well as a new NFDC administration with an altered political balance all have the potential to have an impact.
 Other legislation that will affect the council include: - Levelling up white paper - The environment bill - Future planning reform - Changes the regulatory landscape to housing There is a possibility of experiencing a shift in the political landscape leading up to the general election.
-A. Continuous monitoring of political landscape to allow for early indicators of policy change B. Prudent financial and strategy assumptions to allow for agile responses C. Corporate Plan 2020-2023 reviewed and updated where appropriate as changes identified that could impact on the Council and its plans i.e., Covid-19 D. Section 151 Officer role providing advice to the Council on current/ future financial challenges E. Reports to committee include explicit assessment of implications and therefore should identify/reflect current and future challenges F. The Executive should conduct horizon scanning to proactively anticipate and identify potential challenges and opportunities in order to influence outcomes through consultation.
-G. Membership of Local Government Association etc providing information/insights to the Council H. Members' roles and responsibilities including involvement in local networks, County Council, other agencies and national forums, enabling insight to be gained and shared with the Council I. Staff membership of professional bodies enabling own development and also providing for insights through membership of challenges that may present themselves to the Council J. Officer/member forums and networks K. Review of Coastal Strategy and Actions.
-Climate Change Action Plan Likelihood 2 x Impact 4 = Medium 8 A. Making sure the workforce is aware that training is available.
-B. Ensuring professional training availability as this impacts departments e.g., Planning and Legal C. Encouraging staff to undertake professional development and service-related training.
-D. Prepare and implement the national changes arising out of the new Social Housing Charter, which represents the biggest change in social housing for 40 years.
-Work has been ongoing for the last 2 years to prepare and implement the necessary changes including reporting to EMT, Housing & Homelessness Overview & Scrutiny Panel and Cabinet.
+A. Continuous monitoring of political landscape to allow for early indicators of policy change.
+B. Prudent financial and strategy assumptions to allow for agile responses.
+C. Corporate Plan 2020-2023 reviewed and updated where appropriate as changes identified that could impact on the Council and its plans i.e., Covid-19.
+D. Section 151 Officer role providing advice to the Council on current/ future financial challenges.
+E. Reports to committee include explicit assessment of implications and therefore should identify/reflect current and future challenges.
+F. The Executive should conduct horizon scanning to proactively anticipate and identify potential challenges and opportunities in order to influence outcomes through consultation.
+G. Membership of Local Government Association etc providing information/insights to the Council.
+H. Members' roles and responsibilities including involvement in local networks, County Council, other agencies and national forums, enabling insight to be gained and shared with the Council.
+I. Staff membership of professional bodies enabling own development and also providing for insights through membership of challenges that may present themselves to the Council.
+J. Officer/member forums and networks.
+K. Review of Coastal Strategy and Actions.
+Climate Change Action Plan.
+Likelihood 2 x Impact 4 = Medium 8 A. Making sure the workforce is aware that training is available.
+Progress update: The new LMS will make this easier for staff and managers to track.
+B. Ensuring professional training availability as this impacts departments e.g., Planning and Legal Progress update: Managers will be better equipped to track this with the new LMS.
+C. Encouraging staff to undertake professional development and service-related training.
+Progress update: Training budgets for 2024/25 have been reset to allow consistency across all departments across the Council to ensure equal opportunity to all staff.